HristoKolev/vite-workshop/README.md

 ## 3 - Tailwind

-* install the package
+- Install the package

 ```shell
 npm i -D tailwindcss
 ```

-* copy the tailwind, postcss configs
+- Copy the tailwind, postcss configs from the `extra` directory

-* add the tailwind directives on top of your css file
+- Add the tailwind directives on top of your css file

 ```
 @tailwind base;
 @tailwind components;
 @tailwind utilities;
 ```

+- Use tailwind somewhere in the application

 ## 4 - Vitest